younata/coz-e/src/build_log/chapter_4.md

 A few days after I had cut the motor mounts, I installed them in the firewall pieces and glassed the aft faces of all 4 pieces of the permanent firewall.

+About a week after glassing the aft face, I used a dremel to route out recesses for the hex bolts.
+I installed the hex bolts, using flox to fill out the remaining space, and then glassed the forward faces of the firewall pieces.

 ## Log

 - 2021-10-09 - Cut front seatback foam panel to size.